2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 - Obtain assistance via electronic and hard-copy references and documentation.

-- Scan storage devices and equipment for viruses and spyware, and disinfect as needed.
+- Scan storage devices and equipment for malicious software.

 - Describe the steps to install and remove software.

-- Identify safety precautions and devices (e.g., surge protectors, anti-static mats and pads, power plugs, UPS systems) associated with computer use.
+- Identify safety precautions and devices associated with computer use.

 Producing Word Processing Documents

-- Compare features of a word processing program to determine the best tools to use for a given task.
+- Compare features of word processing programs to determine the best tools to use for a given task.

-- Use word processing programs to perform desktop publishing functions (e.g., to create brochures, pamphlets, flyers, business cards, newsletters, programs).
+- Use word processing programs to perform desktop publishing functions.

-- Enhance layout of documents by using a variety of formatting features.
+- Enhance the layout of documents by using formatting features.

-- Integrate databases, graphics, and spreadsheets into a word-processed document.
+- Integrate a database, graphics, diagonal, and spreadsheet into a word-processed document.

 Developing Electronic Spreadsheets